🏥 Medical Imaging¶

 -

-This paper proposes DiffDT: a conditional Latent Diffusion framework that connects electronic health records (ICD-coded event sequences) with multi-organ biomarker digital twins (tabular features derived from brain/heart/liver/kidney imaging and brain functional connectivity SPD matrices).
-The key innovation is an SPD-VQVAE based on Cholesky decomposition, which reduces \(\mathcal{O}(N^3)\) SPD manifold diffusion to a manifold-preserving and efficient latent space.
-An AR model then performs multi-pathway disease reasoning via the mediation path “generate digital twin → predict next ICD.”
-On UKB, next-event prediction AUC for 1944 diseases reaches 0.91, setting a new SOTA.
+This paper proposes DiffDT: a conditional Latent Diffusion framework connecting electronic health records (ICD-coded event sequences) with multi-organ biomarker digital twins (tabular features derived from brain/heart/liver/kidney imaging and brain functional connectivity SPD matrices).
+The key innovation is an SPD-VQVAE based on Cholesky decomposition that reduces \(\mathcal{O}(N^3)\) SPD manifold diffusion to a manifold-preserving and efficient latent space.
+An AR model performs multi-pathway disease reasoning via the intermediary path "Generate Digital Twin \(\to\) Predict next ICD."
+On UKB data, it achieves a next-event prediction AUC of 0.91 for 1,944 disease categories, setting a new SOTA.

 - MEG-XL: Data-Efficient Brain-to-Text via Long-Context Pre-Training